"It's just a period," but what if it's not?

 Treatment for dysmenorrhea largely depends on the type of dysmenorrhea you have and the severity of your condition.
 Some common treatment modalities include:

-Pain relief medication — Nonsteroidal anti-inflammatory drugs (NSAIDS) and other forms of pain relief, such as paracetamol, help manage symptoms of menstrual pain.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) and other forms of pain relief, such as paracetamol, help manage symptoms of menstrual pain.

-Hormonal therapies — Hormonal fluctuations can be treated with oral contraceptives, intrauterine devices and hormonal implants, which in turn, reduces menstrual pain.
+Hormonal fluctuations can be treated with oral contraceptives, intrauterine devices (IUDs), and hormonal implants, which in turn, reduce menstrual pain.

-Home remedies — Home remedies such as heat therapy via warm compression or hot bath can help relieve menstrual pain.
+Home remedies such as heat therapy via warm compression or hot baths can help relieve menstrual pain.

-Lifestyle changes — Limit caffeine and alcohol consumption as they can exacerbate menstrual pain.
-Avoid smoking as this can increase the severity of menstrual pain as well.
+Limit caffeine and alcohol consumption, as they can exacerbate menstrual pain.
+Avoid smoking, as this can increase the severity of menstrual pain as well.

-Surgical intervention — In some instances, surgical intervention may be required to treat dysmenorrhea unresponsive to medication, especially for secondary dysmenorrhoea.
+In some instances, surgical intervention may be required to treat dysmenorrhoea unresponsive to medication, especially for secondary dysmenorrhoea.

 Our obstetrician and gynaecologist